OpenLiberty/ci.gradle/docs/libertyRun.md

 <========-----> 66% EXECUTING
 > :libertyRun
 ```
 This is expected behavior because the task will neither progress nor stop as long as the server/process is running.
-The "build" will successfully finish with an external `libertyStop` or a Ctrl-C break (if ran with `--no-daemon`).
+The "build" will successfully finish with an external `libertyStop` or a Ctrl-C break.

 ### What is the Gradle Daemon and why --no-daemon?
 The Gradle Daemon is a long-running background process designed to help speed up the build process.
-It does so by avoiding constant JVM startup costs while caching information about the project.
+It does so by caching project information and staying alive, avoiding constant JVM startup costs.
 This behavior is default until specified otherwise.
-If running with the daemon (default), a Ctrl-C on the `libertyRun` task will kill the daemon and end `libertyRun` prematurely.
-Although the server will eventually shut down, it does so silently and will require about ~8-12 seconds to complete in the background.
-Running `libertyRun` with `--no-daemon` should eliminate these difficulties.
+Gradle's current daemon design makes it difficult to use a `run` task, as a Ctrl-C would kill the daemon while simultaneously leaving the application running in the background.
+Therefore, we need `--no-daemon` so that the signal can be received and properly handled.
+In the event that a user does run a `libertyRun` with a daemon (default), an external `libertyStop` must be called in order to properly shut down the server.
+A Ctrl-C while the Gradle process is running will not stop the server.
+Use `libertyStatus` to confirm the state of your server.

 ### Additional parameters